tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

   ![Launching Amazon Lex](Images/amazon-lex-search-service.png)

-* Next, you will see the following page to get started with your first bot.
+* You will now see the following page to get started with your first bot.
 Click on the "Get Started" button to continue.

   ![Get started page of Amazon Lex](Images/amazon-lex-get-started-page.png)